vickeyshrestha/ap0001_mongoDB_driver_go/readMe.md

 **9. To use behavior driven test (BDT)**

-Use the following godog command:
+_`prerequisite: Please install godog available at https://github.com/DATA-DOG/godog`_

-Navigate to folder ap0001_mongo_engine\behaviorDrivenTest
+Navigate to folder ap0001_mongo_engine\behaviorDrivenTest and Use the following godog command:

-$godog testMongoDriver.feature
+$ godog testMongoDriver.feature